Swift Book Builder

 - Select the chapter where you want to add the image.

-- Click on the location in the chapter text where the image should go.
+- Click or tap on the location in the chapter text where the image should go.

-- Click the Add button at the bottom of the image browser on the right side of the window.
+- Click or tap the Add button at the bottom of the image browser.

-- Choose the image you want to add in the Open panel.
+- Choose the image you want to add.

 The new image should look like similar to the following in the chapter text: